 Heart monitor.
 A machine that constantly displays a picture of your child's heart rhythm, and monitors heart rate, blood pressure, and other values.

 Your child may need other equipment not mentioned here to provide support while in the ICU, or afterwards.
 The hospital staff will explain all of the necessary equipment to you.

-Your child will be kept as comfortable as possible with several different medications; some which relieve pain, and some which relieve anxiety.
+Your child will be kept as comfortable as possible with several different medications; some that relieve pain, and some that relieve anxiety.
 The staff will also be asking for your input as to how best to soothe and comfort your child.

 After discharge from the ICU, your child will recuperate on another hospital unit before going home.
 You will learn how to care for your child at home before your child is discharged.
 Your child may need to take medications for a while, and these will be explained to you.
 The staff will give you instructions regarding medications, activity limitations, and follow-up appointments before your child is discharged.

 Infants who spent a lot of time on a ventilator, or who were fairly ill while in the ICU, may have trouble feeding initially.
 These babies may have an oral aversion; they might equate something placed in the mouth, such as a pacifier or bottle, with a less pleasant sensation, such as being on the ventilator.
 Some infants are just tired, and need to build their strength up before they will be able to learn to bottle-feed.
 Strategies used to help infants with nutrition include the following: